Application Collectors

 -

-- Collector Name - Label that will appear in dashboards and reports
+- Collector Name - Enter a descriptive name for the collector to appear in dashboards and reports.

-- Input Policy (optional) - Policy applied to incoming data
+- Policy (optional) - Assign a policy to apply to incoming data and model responses.

 -

-No Policy, Log Onlyis selected, AIDR records activity for visibility and analysis, but does not apply any detection rules in the data path.
+No Policy, Log Only.
+When no policy is assigned, AIDR records activity for visibility and analysis, but does not apply detection rules to the data.

 - Click Save to complete collector registration.